SOCIAL SIGNALPLAYBOOK

 E-commerce revenues are projected to grow by 6.54 trillion US dollars by 2023.
 That's a massive amount of spending that's just happening.

-E-commerce revenues are expected to reach $6.54 trillion by 2023, signifying a substantial shift towards online spending.
+E-commerce is expected to see significant growth, projected to reach $6.54 trillion by 2023, reflecting a major shift towards online spending.

 Original Context